Vodafone Business broadband review

-Unlike some of the competition, Vodafone doesn't feel the need to name its router – it's always referred to simply as the 'Vodafone Broadband router' (its proper name, if you must know is the Huawei HHG2500.
+Unlike some of the competition, Vodafone doesn't feel the need to name its router – it's always referred to simply as the 'Vodafone Broadband router or Vodafone Smart Router' (its proper name, if you must know, is the Huawei HHG2500.
 Catchy!).
-It also doesn't feel the need to offer a different router for its business broadband deals to that it supplies with its residential broadband.
+Vodafone also doesn't feel the need to offer a different router for its business broadband deals, so residential broadband customers get the same one.
 The Vodafone router is the Vodafone router.

-Nevertheless, it's fairly east to see why.
 The Vodafone router is a very capable little box that contains a lot of nice to have features in a small and innocuous enclosure.
-It's dual-band, which means you will always have at least two wifi networks available – one for 2.4GHz and one for 5GHz.
+It's dual-band, which means you will always have at least two Wi-Fi networks available – one for 2.4GHz and one for 5GHz.
 It also incorporates 'beamforming' technology, which adapts the directionality of its signal to boost performance on devices a long way from the router.
 In effect, this extends its range.